 The purpose of this innovation is to define pros and cons of natural ventilation (NV) techniques in buildings vs. mechanical ones.
-The innovation is a report on principles, existing standards and guidelines, and perspectives focusing on both energy consumption and indoor well-being.
+The innovation is a report on principles, existing standards and guidelines, and perspectives focusing on both energy consumption and indoor well-being (Annex 9.2 to D4.5 "Natural and mechanical ventilation in climate responsive and net positive energy buildings"14).
 Different techniques of NV are explored and grouped according to the driving forces they exploit.
 Examples of real buildings using the techniques are also included.
 Also included are the main purposes NV can be used for and some guidelines to be consulted for developing NV.